maxmace/test02/_posts/2025-10-29-halloweenNight.markdown

 The haunting wind intro and outro is part of the "Vortex Graveyard" soundscape available elsewhere on my channel.
 Like much of the music on my videos, it was entirely synthesized on 1980s hardware.

 #### THE COMPOSITION:
 Even after a hundred years of mainstream-ness, syncopation still has an effect on the listener, even if they can't put their finger on it.
-Literally offbeat rhythms and the juxtaposition of orchestral and synthesizer tambre informs this spooky cue.
+Literally offbeat rhythms and the juxtaposition of orchestral and synthesizer timbre informs this spooky cue.

 The concept of this track is a frenetic "wild ride" through an autumnal phantasmagoria, similar to Ichabod Crane's final ride through the eldritch woods in Sleepy Hollow.